 I am an Associate Professor of Spanish in the Department of English and Foreign Languages at Oakwood University.
-In addition to teaching courses in Spanish and Spanish Linguistics, I serve as the director of the English as a Second Language program and the Adventist Colleges Abroad program.
+In addition to teaching courses in Spanish and Spanish Linguistics, I serve as director of the English as a Second Language program and coordinator of the Adventist Colleges Abroad program.
 My research interests include:

 - Spanish Linguistics: with an emphasis on Dominican Spanish and bilingual youth